Emiliano26-lang/geomini/README.md

 [X] 7.
 Add and commit these files to git.

-[ ] 8. **At the command line, run `make customize` to ensure that all the paths and URLs in your project are correct**.
+[X] 8. **At the command line, run `make customize` to ensure that all the paths and URLs in your project are correct**.
 This will also push your changes to GitHub.

-[necessary? already have fontbob.com/geomini ]9. **Set up your GitHub pages site**: go to Settings > Pages and ensure that the "Source" drop-down is set to "Deploy from a Branch".
+[X]9. **Set up your GitHub pages site**: go to Settings > Pages and ensure that the "Source" drop-down is set to "Deploy from a Branch".
 Ensure that the "Branch" is set to `gh-pages`.
 If this branch is not available, check that the "Build font and specimen" action in the "Actions" tab has completed; if it completed successfully, then try again - `gh-pages` should now be an option.

-[ ] 10.
+[X] 10.
 If Github Actions has successfully built the family, you will find the font binaries in the Actions tab.
 The official Github Actions documentation provides further [information](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts).

 ### Updating a repository